 Last updated: 2026-04-27

 Florida is the largest US state by Medicare Advantage enrollment, with over 4 million MA enrollees, high Hispanic population concentrations, and a hurricane season that overlaps directly with pre-AEP planning.
-Call Force Global staffs AHIP-certified, FL-licensed Medicare teams from the Caribbean and bilingual Spanish-English teams from Colombia at $14-22/hr in 2026 for AEP, T-65, OEP, plan comparison, and member services.
-CMS MCMG and FL OIR-aware workflows are baseline.
+Call Force Global staffs nearshore Medicare AEP overflow fronters from the Caribbean and bilingual Spanish-English fronters from Colombia at $12-18/hr in 2026.
+CFG handles lead pre-qualification, T-65 outreach, scope-of-appointment capture, member services intake, and warm-transfer to your in-house AHIP-certified licensed agents.
+CFG agents are non-licensed; enrollment, plan recommendation, and binding stay with your licensed staff.
+CMS MCMG, TPMO, and FL OIR aware workflows are baseline on the fronter side.

 October 15 to December 7, 2026 for the 2027 plan year.
-To go live on day one with a fully trained team, contracts should be signed by mid-July to allow 4-6 weeks for AHIP and FL state licensing, plus carrier-specific training.
+To go live on day one with a fully trained fronter team, contracts should be signed by mid-July to allow 3-4 weeks for CMS MCMG and TPMO scripting training, plan-specific qualifier training, and live calibration.
+AHIP certification and the Florida 2-15 producer license stay with your in-house licensed staff (CFG fronters are non-licensed), so the CFG-side ramp is shorter than full licensed-agent ramp.

 Florida is the single largest Medicare Advantage market in the United States, with over 4 million MA enrollees concentrated in South Florida, Tampa Bay, Orlando, and the I-4 corridor.
 That scale produces three structural pressures on FL MA plans every AEP: